 One of our values is to under-promise and over-deliver: as such, unfortunately we cannot help you locate your family member or close friend at this time.

 Our work is efficient partly because we serve those with a technology gap to help them find loved ones on the grid – it's very different the other way around.

 But, we are beginning to compile information and stories on missing loved ones, with the intention of sharing this information at shelters to further publicize the individual case, and to inspire people experiencing homelessness that they, too, may have loved ones who want to reconnect with them.

 If you are interested in this, please fill out this form, join this support group for families and friends of homeless or otherwise missing loved ones (and record a short video message to your loved one and post it there, so long as you give us permission to share it more broadly), and continue to check our website and Facebook page for updates.

-Finally, we hope you'll consider joining your local chapter of Miracle Messages to record videos from people experiencing homelessness in your area.
+Finally, we hope you'll join your local community of Miracle Messages to record videos from people experiencing homelessness in your area.
 You may be the miracle someone else is waiting for.